 - The parties include in their filing detailed additional information to help analyse the merger's competitive effects, preferably based on objective resources such as industry surveys.

-- The merger notification is signed by the CEO or chief internal legal counsel of the company.
-The merger notification will also represent that any information included in the merger notification cover letter, detailing the parties’ competitive arguments, is correct.
+- The merger notification is signed by the CEO and chief internal legal counsel of the company.
+The merger notification will also represent that any information included in the merger notification cover letter, which normally details the parties’ competitive narrative, is correct.

-Both the acquiring party and acquired party must file their own merger notification, describing their own activities, market shares and the like.
-The Israeli Antitrust Authority will only start its review when both parties have filed their merger notifications.
+The acquiring party and acquired party must each file their own merger notification, describing their own activities, market shares and the like.
+The Israeli Competition Authority will only start its review when both parties have filed their merger notifications.
 A rare exception may be made when one party refuses to cooperate in the process, such as in the case of a hostile takeover.